Lower Back Pain Relief: Treatments That Really Work

 Once back pain lasts for more than three months, it becomes chronic.
 “If pain becomes sharp and keeps you from sleeping, starts radiating down the front or back of your leg, or wraps around your side, get to the doctor,” says Strassberg.
 Another clue you should get medical attention: It’s “directional,” meaning it hurts more when you sit or stand in certain positions, she says.
 Start by avoiding these 15 everyday habits that hurt your back.

 It may seem like the fix is lying in bed and bingeing on Netflix, but the opposite is true.
 For back pain in which there’s no real known cause (the majority of cases), movement is often the antidote for the ache.
 Research shows it’s best to do a mix of activities.
 Aerobic exercise boosts blood flow to heal soft tissue and increase mobility, strength exercises support the spine, and flexibility work improves movement and function.
 When it comes to exercise, follow the advice of your doctor, who knows the specifics or your back pain symptoms.
-(Try these exercises that ease back pain.)
+If you can’t get to the pros, try these exercises for lower back pain instead.

 DIY lower back relief